Yoraiz0r/AudioMog/README.md

 # Credits
 - AudioMog is written by Yoraiz0r
 - Most of the knowledge applied in AudioMog's code comes from [vgmstream](https://github.com/vgmstream/vgmstream)
-- Special thanks to Ray Cooper, normie, ShonicTH, Jason Storey, and the entire OpenKH community!
+- Special thanks to Ray Cooper, normie, ShonicTH, Jason Storey, Chicken Bones, and the entire OpenKH community!